Still 2025 06 29 160545 1.4.1 Kismet Artists Cinematographer Management

 Behind the Scenes: Jonathan Chekroune Shoots F1 Cast + Talks Mein Schatz

 This behind-the-scenes piece by Entertainment Weekly, captures an intimate roundtable with stars Brad Pitt, Javier Bardem, Damson Idris, and Kerry Condon discussing the physical and emotional challenges of filming.
-Chekroune’s camera work brings clarity and emotion, matching the film’s high-speed intensity while giving audiences an authentic look at the actors’ experience.
+Seated together, the cast shares candid stories about the physical and emotional challenges of working on a film embedded inside real Formula 1 events.

 Filmed on location at real Formula 1 events including the British Grand Prix, F1 brings an unprecedented level of realism to a fictional narrative.
 With Brad Pitt portraying a former driver returning to the grid and Javier Bardem playing a powerful team figure, the film anchors its high-speed energy in character-driven stakes.
-To support the film’s launch, Director/DP Jonathan Chekroune was brought on to shoot the official cast conversation, a cinematic featurette that goes beyond standard press footage.
+To support the film’s launch, Director/DP Jonathan Chekroune was brought on to shoot a featurette that goes beyond standard press footage.
+The result gives audiences a more personal look at the film’s process.

 Outside of major studio campaigns, Director/DP Jonathan Chekroune continues to push his creative voice in independent work.
 His latest narrative short, Mein Schatz, explores themes of isolation, memory, and identity through a haunting visual lens.
 The story follows a reclusive, bandaged woman who begins to piece together a hidden truth about her past.
 Set entirely inside a dim Brooklyn apartment, the film uses space and atmosphere to mirror her unraveling state of mind.